 Since 2015, the Women’s Leadership Guild has been building a tribe of passionate, take-action, community-focused women who want to empower women and children to live better, healthier lives.
 Through membership contributions and networking events, the guild awards grants to regional non-profits who provide shelter to homeless families, food to children in need, care for the aging and disabled, and support to grieving and orphaned children.

-Thanks to membership contributions and the power of philanthropy, seven regional non-profits will receive a $2,000 grant to empower women and children through health and wellness programs:
+Thanks to membership contributions and the power of philanthropy, eleven regional non-profits will receive a $2,000 grant to empower women and children through health and wellness programs:

 Philanthropy at Work in Your Community

 GROW THE GUILD New Member Promotion: $500 contribution!

 100% of your annual tax-deductible membership contribution of $1,000 supports women’s and children’s health:

 - 50%: Allocated to Pullman Regional Hospital’s highest needs for women and children, identified through the Annual Giving for Excellence fund drive

 - 50%: Allocated to local agencies through grant awards

 Meaningful Membership Benefits

 - Experience the power of philanthropy—enhance women’s and children’s health